femmefood/femmefood.com/README.md

 ## Notes

-* Post filenames may contain æ and ø UTF-8 letters, but not å (for some reason it doesn't workout well on a Mac).
+* Post filenames may not contain æ, ø or å UTF-8 letters, since Disqus etc. got problems with UTF-8 letters.

 ## Credits